How to defeat psoriasis at home. Treatment of psoriasis: list of the most effective remedies. Types of psoriasis for self-treatment

 • disruption of the body's immune system.

-These reasons are not a guaranteed cause of psoriasis, since almost 50% of people who have been diagnosed with psoriatic disease do not know the root cause.
+These reasons are not a guaranteed cause of psoriasis, since almost 50% of people who were diagnosed with psoriatic disease did not find out the underlying cause.

-Among the reasons that can provoke the development of the disease are identified:
+Among the reasons that can provoke the development of the disease have been identified:

 • genetic predisposition;

-• violation of the mineral balance, lack of vitamins, trace elements in the body;
+• violation of mineral balance, lack of vitamins and microelements in the body;

 • changes in the functioning of the immune system;